 Earn your Entrepreneurship Specialist Certificate for only $399 for NACCE Members and $599 for Non-members!

 Based on a decade of research and outreach, NACCE's Entrepreneurship Specialist Certificate is the perfect professional development for community college administrators and educators in the classroom.
 In a relaxed pace (a semester long), you will have the guidance and a process to:

 Amp up your faculty to meet the entrepreneurship challenge.
 Many faculty are more general business faculty and may have lesser exposure to entrepreneurship.
 This is the cutting edge for adding professional development for Business Departments who want to attract current and prospective entrepreneurs to their program.

-It’s time to fight back- Learn to effectually address reduced academic budgets and staff time to support your students.
+Learn how to apply the entrepreneurial method to address challenges on your campus, such as reduced academic budgets and staff time to support your students.

-Administrators- do you and your faculty speak the same language?
 This course will help facilitate a campus conversation about how to support and grow entrepreneurship on campus and in the community.
-Take it together- reduced rate for multiple participants from one institution.
+Enroll your entire entrepreneurship team!

 As an asynchronous, online course, you can network and take in information on your schedule and still have regular feedback and support from your course instructor and great interactions with other participants.

 Entrepreneurship Education Unveiled